phpbb/documentation/development/extensions/tutorial_notifications.rst

 get_style_class
 ---------------
 It is also possible to add a custom CSS class to the notification row.
-This can be useful if you want to do some additional or different styling.
+This can be useful if you want to change the default styling of the notification text.
-For example when the notification is about a report or a disapproval.
+For example, when the notification is about a report or a disapproval.
-Providing a string here, will add it as classes to the notification.
+Providing a string of classes here will add them to the notification.
-Can be omitted if no additional CSS class is required.
+This function can be omitted if no additional CSS class is required.

 .. code-block:: php